Fennerik/Playlistdownloader/README.md

 ## Note: This programm is using Python.
 To use it you need to have Python3 installed on your system.

 ## To execute the programm you need to do the following steps:
-1. Download th latest version of the programm according to your use case.
+1. Download th latest version of the programm.
 2. Open a command promt in the folder where the Python file is.
 3. The next step depends on your operating system:
    For Windows type "python main.py"